arkui-x/docs/en/framework-dev/design/design-overview.md

 ### API Extension Mechanism

-The JS API extension mechanism is used to expose native interface capabilities to the JS layer.
+The JS API extension mechanism is used to expose Native APIs to the JS layer.
 This mechanism reuses the unified encapsulation mechanism of OpenHarmony.
 It extends APIs (implemented by C++) and implements some built-in APIs.
 The figure below shows the overall structure of the NAPI.

 The JS APIs must comply with OpenHarmony API definitions and be extended on different platforms using the API extension mechanism.

 ![](png/arkui-api-extension.png)

-### Cross-Platform CLI
+### ACE Tools

-As a cross-platform application building tool for the ArkUI-X project, the CLI can be used to create, compile, install, run, and debug OpenHarmony, Android, and iOS applications.
+As an ArkUI-X cross-platform application building tool, ACE Tools can be used to create, build, install, run, and debug OpenHarmony, Android, and iOS applications.

 ```
-CLI code structure
+ACE Tools code structure
-  ├── cli
+ cli
-  │   ├── src                  // CLI code implementation
+  ├─node_modules
+  ├─src
+  │  ├─ace-build                 // Build a cross-platform application installation package.
+  │  │  ├─ace-compiler
+  │  │  └─ace-packager
-  │   │   ├── ace-check        // Check whether the dependent libraries and toolchains are complete
+  │  ├─ace-check                 // Check whether the libraries and toolchains on which the ArkUI cross-platform application development depends are complete.
+  │  ├─ace-clean                 // Clear the cross-platform application build result.
-  │   │   ├── ace-config       // Configure the ArkUI cross-platform application development environment
+  │  ├─ace-config                // Configure the ArkUI cross-platform application development environment.
+  │  ├─ace-create                // Create an ArkUI cross-platform application project.
+  │  │  ├─aar
+  │  │  ├─ability
+  │  │  ├─component
+  │  │  ├─framework
+  │  │  ├─module
+  │  │  └─project
-  │   │   ├── ace-devices      // List all the devices connected to the current PC
+  │  ├─ace-devices               // List the platform devices connected to the current PC.
-  │   │   ├── ace-create       // Create an ArkUI cross-platform application project
-  │   │   ├── ace-build        // Build a cross-platform application installation package
-  │   │   ├── ace-install      // Install a cross-platform application to the connected device
+  │  ├─ace-install               // Install the cross-platform application to the connected device.
-  │   │   ├── ace-launch       // Run a cross-platform application on a device
+  │  ├─ace-launch                // Run the cross-platform application on the device.
-  │   │   ├── ace-run          // Run a cross-platform application package
-  │   │   ├── ace-clean        // Clear the build result of a cross-platform application
+  │  ├─ace-log                   // Display the log of the application in running in scrolling mode.
-  │   │   ├── ace-uninstall    // Uninstall a cross-platform application from a device
+  │  ├─ace-run                   // Run the cross-platform application package.
+  │  ├─ace-test                  // Run the test code.
-  │   │   └── ace-log          // Display the logs of the running cross-platform application in scrolling mode
+  │  ├─ace-uninstall             // Uninstall the cross-platform application from the device.
-  │   ├── templates            // Cross-platform templates, including templates of OpenHarmony, Android, iOS, and source
-  │   ├── bin                  // CLI entry script
+  │  ├─bin                       // CLI entry script.
-  │   ├── package.json
-  │   ├── rollup.config.js
-  │   └── README.md
+  │  └─util
-  ├── README.md
-  └── LICENSE
+  └─templates                    // Cross-platform application project templates.
 ```